miiwo/granblue_api/README.md

 [/:white_check_mark: vs. :x: /]: #

-You can connect via Postman at the endpoint: `https://api.skyfaring-domain.xyz/v1/weapons`
+You can connect via Postman at the endpoint: `https://api.skyfaring-domain.xyz/ping`

+<u>**Other endpoints require an API key to access.**</u> Please open an issue on this project to request an API key.

-Or use cURL on the Command Terminal:
+Alternatively use cURL on the Command Terminal:
 Ex. `curl -H "Authorization: Bearer <API_KEY>" https://api.skyfaring-domain.xyz/v1/weapons?name=phoenix `

 > [!NOTE]